-ICRP works with communities and in the lab to perform rigorous, academic research that reveals the interior dynamics of threat and defense that perpetuate cycles of deep rooted, social conflict.
+We work with communities and in the lab to perform rigorous, academic research that reveals the interior dynamics of threat and defense that perpetuate cycles of deep rooted, social conflict.

 Experience to Resolution

-Contact us to discuss how we can partner
+Contact us to partner

 Take Two, of Southern California NPR, interviews ICRP Director, Megan Price, about Insight Policing in the wake of the release of Sandra Bland's arrest video.